Tatra Mountains: Trails

 Orla Perć is considered the most difficult and dangerous mountain trail in the Tatras, a suitable destination only for experienced tourists who don't have acrophobia, because there are strong exposures there.
 It lies exclusively within the Polish part of the Tatras, was conceived in 1901 by Franciszek Nowicki, a Polish poet and mountain guide, and was built between 1903 and 1906.
 Over 100 individuals have died on the route since it was established.
 The path is marked with red signs.
 The death of Polish philosopher Bronisław Bandrowski is often used by guides as a cautionary tale for tourists.
 He committed suicide after he was trapped for days on a rocky ledge in the Granaty massif.

 The highest point in the Tatra Mountains that can be freely accessed by a labeled trail is Rysy.
+The trail requires good physical condition and resistance to exposure.
+From the Polish side elevation difference from the parking on the Palenica Białczańska lot is 1510 m.

 Most of the peaks in the Western Tatras (on both sides of the border), including the main ridge, are freely accessible by hiking trails.
-In the Slovak part of the Eastern Tatras, only seven peaks (out of 48 with prominence of at least 100 m) are accessible by hiking trails (Rysy, Svinica/Świnica, Slavkovský štít, Kriváň, Kôprovský štít, Východná Vysoká, and Jahňací štít).
+In the Slovak part of the Eastern Tatras, only six peaks (out of 43 with prominence of at least 100 m) are accessible by hiking trails (Rysy, Svinica/Świnica, Slavkovský štít, Kriváň, Kôprovský štít, and Jahňací štít).
 Two of these (Rysy and Svinica/Świnica) are located on the border with Poland and accessible from the Polish side.
 The rest of the peaks on the Slovak side (including the highest one, Gerlachovský štít) can only be accessed when accompanied by a certified mountain guide.
 Members of UIAA mountain clubs can climb them without a certified guide.
+It's important to remember, however, that unmarked routes require excellent orientation and knowledge of the area's topography.
+Often, they also require climbing and rope techniques.

 In the Slovak part, most of the hiking trails in the Tatras are closed from 1 November to 31 May.
 Only trails from settlements up to the mountain huts are open.
 In Poland, the trails are open year-round.